 Treating pets with human allergy medication should always be done under the guidance and supervision of a veterinarian.
 This is because pets may have different reactions to human medications.
 Some medications that are safe for humans can be toxic to pets.
-Certain human antihistamines, such as diphenhydramine, can be used in pets, but the dosage and frequency must be adjusted according to the pet’s weight, breed, and health condition.
-Moreover, some medicines that are safe for dogs are toxic to cats, so getting expert advice is essential.
+Certain human antihistamines, such as diphenhydramine, can be safe for pets.
+But you must adjust the dosage and frequency according to the pet’s weight, breed, and health condition.
+Moreover, some medicines that are safe for dogs are toxic to cats, so getting expert advice is a must.

 It is also important to note that not all antihistamines will work the same way in pets as they do in humans.
-Human allergy medications such as nasal sprays, corticosteroids, and immunomodulators are generally not recommended for use in pets, as they can have serious negative side effects.
+Human allergy medications such as nasal sprays, corticosteroids, and immunomodulators can give pets serious negative side effects.

 It is always best to consult with a veterinarian before giving any medications to your pet, as they will be able to recommend the best treatment option for your pet’s specific condition and provide guidance on the correct dosage and frequency of medication.